qw20012/go-json/README.md

 ### json.UnmarshalFile

-Parse json string from given file.
+Unmarshal json string from given file.
 This can be used to process configuraton file.
 ```
 	config, err := UnmarshalFile[map[string]any]("config.json")
 	if err != nil {